marcusoftnet/marcusoftnet.github.io/about.md

 ---

 ## Normal short intro
 Agile coach, Christian, .NET/NodeJs Developer, Euphonium player.
 Married to Elin and father to Albert, Gustav and Arvid.
-Lives in Indonesia for a couple of years.
+Lived in Indonesia for a couple of years.
 Author (with [Joakim Sunden](http://www.joakimsunden.com)) of [Kanban In Action](http://bit.ly/theKanbanBook)

 ## Longer introduction
 During the years I have been moving around quite a bit.
 I started my career as a developer but soon got to be leader for the teams I was in.
 This got me to look into finding ways to become more effective as a team.